Looking for work in Ashfield

 How do I get from there to here?

 People naturally tend to engage in those tasks that are consistent with their personality type and avoid those that require them to ‘work against the grain’ of their preferred styles.
-However, all five activities will need to be accomplished in order to be successful.
+However, all activities will need to be accomplished in order to be successful.
 So if you are struggling to do certain stages, then this is where you need more support.

 The good news is that there are plenty of organisations available who can assist you.

 Futures offer honest, straightforward, and practical advice and support.
 They can help you to explore your options, find opportunities and prepare for the future.

 - Advice to get your cover letter noticed

 - Tips to move your CV to the top of the pile

 - Interview techniques that give you confidence and prove your capability